KeithMurph/VimCheatSheat/0 Pre Programming/README.md

 # Core concepts of all languages
+   Patterns over syntax!
+While learning the syntax of a language you choose is import what is far more valuable is to retain the patterns that will you can see across all languages.
+This will help you understand the fundamentals and learning your second or third language will become even easier.

  ##  Variables
    Variables are used to store data that can be referenced and manipulated